Community Piece: The Humanity of #GamerGate – 11/5/2014

 My name is Ben Corum.
 Feel free to look me up, there aren’t many people out there with that name so it should be easy.
 Feel free to contact me and we can meet and talk about any number of things.
 I am writing about my history: Why I enjoy video games, why I care about them, and why I support #GamerGate.
 So, without further ado let me dive right in.

 When people talk about “privilege” they seem to enjoy making it out to be some fantastical power or special honor that people are born with.
 As a cis-gender, heterosexual, white male I should have been on the receiving end of a lot of it.
 Sadly, someone failed to tell the rest of the world of my special “privilege”.
 I was born into a relatively happy home.
 Sure my parents had their problems, but at least they were together right?
 Well, until the age of three.
 Then my dad was arrested and sent to state prison.
-My mom divorced him, and now there I was in a broken home.
+My mom divorced him with attorney’s help with handling a divorce, and now there I was in a broken home.

 That’s kind of a sad opening, but it must have gotten better quickly right?
 Well, maybe not.
 Sure I was a brilliant kid, but I was always challenging authority or building worlds in my mind.
 I went to private school to start with.
 My mom worked very hard as a nurse and I didn’t see her very much at all.
 Elementary school doesn’t hold the fondest memories for me.
 My good friends went to other schools and I was always the odd kid out.
 No one really wanted to play with me at recess because I would wander around, building worlds and fighting battles.
 I would be chosen last for sports because I was weak.
 The other kids would call out, “Easy out, easy out.”
 Whenever I stepped up to the plate.
 The school also didn’t know what to make of me.
 I was emotionally fragile and perhaps a bit unstable.
 But I found one outlet, video games.